 For more information about Victim and Survivor Services and our goals, check out the Victim and Survivor Services'

 Victim and Survivor Services Advocacy Program provides direct support to crime victims and survivors who have been harmed by a justice involved individual (JII) who is being supervised by the Department of Community Justice.
 We also provide support to JIIs on supervision who are experiencing complex trauma such as domestic or sexual violence, stalking, sex trafficking, gang violence, and gun violence.
 Our advocates offer trauma-informed and client-led services including: safety planning, advocacy, emotional support, trauma education, system information and navigation, information about an offender’s status, court accompaniment, collaboration with community providers, and referrals to community and culturally specific resources.
 Our advocates work 9am-5pm Monday through Friday.
-To connect with an advocate please call 503-988-7606 or fill out our online form.
+To connect with an advocate please call 503-988-7606 or email email@example.com.

 Victim and Survivor Services Staff